NilStack/NilThemeKit/README.md

 NilThemeKit
 =====

-NilThemeKit is swift version [MAThemeKit](https://github.com/mamaral/MAThemeKit) by @mamaral.
+NilThemeKit is Swift version [MAThemeKit](https://github.com/mamaral/MAThemeKit) by @mamaral.

 *MAThemeKit provides iOS developers the ability to create a coherent color theme throughout their entire application using a single line of code, removing the need to mess with the dozens of UIAppearance proxies for each UI component. -- from MAThemeKit*

-currently, it's just translate MAThemeKit to swift.
+currently, it just translated MAThemeKit to Swift.

 Usage
 =====